Current Version: 1.0

-Early version of a campaign i created to trial out the current capabilities of FX script and custom asset integration.
+Maps: 10 + 2.
+This is the abyss campaign.
 Your only objective here is to descend, below forgotten kingdoms, beyond points of no return.
 Has multiple paths and endings dependent on player choices.

 Author's Notes